Data Management, Processing and Analysis

 Fluxomics

-In recent years, the study of metabolism has been at the heart of physiology and health issues.
-The applications are numerous and include the fundamental understanding of physiology and pathologies, the identification of new therapeutic targets and individualized post-therapeutic follow-up.
-The ability to understand metabolism is therefore a major challenge in the understanding of aging and in the fight against diseases such as cancer.
+In the recent years, the study of metabolism has been at the heart of physiology and health challenges.
+The applications are numerous and include the comprehensive understanding of normal and pathological physiology, the identification of new therapeutic targets and personalize medicine and therapeutic follow-up.
+The ability to thoroughly investigate metabolism is therefore a major challenge in the comprehensive understanding of aging and in the fight against diseases such as cancer.

 expertise